Collaborative Learning: Social and Collaborative Learning for Your Organization

 NovoEd’s online learning program is designed to enhance the potential of this type of learning experience.
 In best-use cases, it produces the critical capabilities and deep skills — leadership, innovation, collaboration, and design thinking — that make employees more adept at operating in a fast-paced, highly distributed global workforce.

-In organizations with potentially thousands of employees on multiple continents, NovoEd’s collaborative learning can mean virtual instructor-led workshops, self-study sessions with articles and videos, peer feedback, group discussions, and a final project — all of it handled online on mobile, laptop or desktop devices instead of in costly, time-consuming in-person meetings or workshops.
+In organizations with potentially thousands of employees on multiple continents, NovoEd’s collaborative learning platform can mean virtual instructor-led workshops, self-study sessions with articles and videos, peer feedback, group discussions, and a final project — all of it handled online on mobile, laptop or desktop devices instead of in costly, time-consuming in-person meetings or workshops.
 Moreover, the NovoEd platform allows for manager engagement and virtual mentor coaching, both of which are crucial in sustaining high-impact learning and scaling culture and performance change.

 Aligning the R&A Ledger (Responsibility and Accountability)